noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 Justified Modifications (table)

+Nature | Modfication
 ### Research Question
 what is the effect of varying metal oxide (MgCO3) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2 molar, hydrochloric acid (HCL)?

+### Conclusion

+To answer the research question...